dawofisayo/BabyWhisper/README.md

 python -c "from src.models.model_trainer import ModelTrainer; trainer = ModelTrainer(); trainer.train_model(save_model=True)"
 ```

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### **Areas for Improvement**
-- Additional audio formats support
-- Mobile app development
-- Integration with baby monitors
-- Multi-language support
-- Advanced analytics and reporting

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.